Short looping studio video of Lian Li coding.

 Validation

-I tested the site with 5 people (ages 35–60) to check whether the structure and navigation felt easy to use, especially on mobile.
+I tested the site with 5 people (ages 35–60) to see how easily they could understand and move through it, especially on mobile.

 What I tested